Should you be looking at international schools in Hong Kong, or are local schools accessible?

 Arming you with everything you need to make the right choice for your kids’ education.

-Another schooling option in Hong Kong is international schools.
-There are independent institutions and ones that belong to brands that you may recognize.
+One schooling option in Hong Kong is international schools.
+In Hong Kong, you’ll probably find may belong to brands that you may recognize.

-The fees can be high with international schools, as you’d expect.
-Many extras can be required, with uniforms, extra-curricular activities, and other fees that go along with attendance.
+The fees can be high at international schools, as you’d expect.
+Also, extras can be required, with capital levies, uniforms, extra-curricular activities, and other fees that go along with attendance.

-Your kids will be able to mix with students from across the world and be educated in the language you choose.
-Some schools teach in English, French, Japanese, and Korean, to name just a few.
+However, your kids will be able to mix with students from across the world and be educated in the language you choose.
+In Hong Kong, you will find international schools teaching in English, French, Japanese, and Korean, to name just a few.

-As well as being good for your kids, there are ex-pat communities that thrive around international schools.
+There are expat communities that thrive around international schools.
 If you’re keen to develop your social circle along with your kids, investigate how active the Parent Teacher Association is, for example.

 Pros of international schools in Hong Kong